-Tokyo court grants bail to Ghosn after 103 days in jail
+Tokyo court grants bail to ex-Nissan chair Ghosn after more than three-month detention

 TOKYO (Reuters) - A Tokyo court on Tuesday granted bail to Carlos Ghosn, the ousted chairman of Nissan Motor Co Ltd who is fighting charges of financial misconduct, after more than three months in detention, Ghosn’s lawyer said.

-Japanese public broadcaster NHK reported that bail for Ghosn, who has been has been in custody at a detention centre in Tokyo since his initial arrest on Nov.
-19, was set at 1 billion yen ($8.94 million), and that he could be released as early as Tuesday.
+Japanese public broadcaster NHK reported that bail for Ghosn, who has been has been in custody at a detention centre in Tokyo, was set at 1 billion yen ($8.94 million), and that he could be released as early as Tuesday.

+Ghosn has been in custody since his initial arrest in late November over allegations he under-reported his compensation at Nissan for nearly a decade through 2018.
+He also has been charged with aggravated breach of trust.

+The ex-chairman of Nissan, Mitsubishi Motors Corp and France’s Renault SA has denied wrongdoing.

 ($1 = 111.8400 yen)

-Reporting by Maki Shiraki; Writing by Naomi Tajitsu and Malcolm Foster; Editing by Himani Sarkar and Christopher Cushing
+Reporting by Maki Shiraki; Writing by Naomi Tajitsu; Editing by Himani Sarkar and Christopher Cushing